Josiah Harmar: Preparations

-The Campaign
+Campaign

-Harmar, who was much influenced by the Blue Book for the Prussian style training of troops, marched his men out in a formation that would have been appropriate for Central Europe or the Atlantic seaboard of the United States, but not in the wildness of the Northwest.
-This led to his men getting bogged down, averaging about ten miles per day.
-Harmar had hoped to reach Kekionga in order to capture the British and French-Canadian fur traders, whom he called the "real villains" of the war because they provided the Miami with guns and ammunition, but his sluggish advance precluded this.
-Much to Harmar's surprise, Little Turtle refused to give battle, instead retreating and everywhere the Indians burned their villages.
-On 13 October 1790, Harmar sent out a light company commanded by Hardin to hunt down the retreating Indians.
-The arrogant Harmar, who held the Indians in complete contempt for racial reasons, believed that the Indians refused to engage him in battle because they were cowards, and that he would soon win the war without even fighting.
+Harmar's inept training of his forces meant that they were expected to march in formation at all times.
+This led to the Americans getting quickly bogged down in the dense forest, averaging less than ten miles per day.
+Harmar had hoped to reach Kekionga fast enough to capture the British and French-Canadian fur traders, whom he called the "real villains" for their support of the Indian tribes, but his sluggish advance precluded this.
+Much to Harmar's surprise, the preeminent Miami chieftain Little Turtle refused to give battle, instead retreating and burning the tribe's villages and crop fields.
+On 13 October 1790, a frustrated Harmar sent out a light company commanded by Hardin to continue the pursuit.
+Like many Americans of his time, the general considered the Indians racially inferior; he failed to see any tactical intent in their constant retreats and instead believed that they were merely cowards unwilling to face his superior forces.

-After getting lost in the woods and failing to find any Indians, Hardin finally reached Kekionga on 15 October to discover the town was empty and burning.
-The Kentucky militia promptly spread out far and wide as the militiamen went looking for loot to take home with them.
-Harmar reached Kekionga on 17 October 1790, and wrote to President Washington that same day to tell him that he had won the war without firing a shot.
-Harmar got his first inkling of trouble later that night, when the Miami staged a raid and that stole about hundred packhorses and cavalry horses, which greatly reduced the mobility of Harmar's force.
+After getting lost and failing to find any Indians, Hardin finally reached Kekionga on 15 October to discover the town was empty and burning.
+The company promptly spread out far and wide as the militiamen went looking for loot to take home with them.
+Harmar reached Kekionga on 17 October 1790, and wrote to President Washington that same day to boast that he had won the war without firing a shot.
+Harmar got his first inkling of trouble later that night, when the Miami staged a raid and stole over a hundred pack and cavalry horses, which greatly reduced the mobility of Harmar's force.